Concatenation: an Introduction

 Two cultures

 In the 1959 Reith lecture the polymath Lord C. P Snow divided the World into the two cultures of science and arts.
-What is less well known is that that lecture also looked at developed and less-developed nations and how we all have much to learn from each other: the north from the south, the east from the west, etc. For over a decade a small group of us -- have straddled the science-arts divide as well as (with the crumbling of the Iron Curtain) that between Eastern and Western Europe.
+What is less well known is that that lecture also looked at developed and less-developed nations and how we all have much to learn from each other: the north from the south, the east from the west, etc. Back in the late 1980s a small group of us -- have straddled the science-arts divide as well as (with the crumbling of the Iron Curtain) that between Eastern and Western Europe.

 Our reasons for doing this (in no particular order) were: